-Dr. Maryam Guiahi recently wrote The New York Times to explain that a hospital's failure to disclose religious affiliation harms patient outcomes.
+Dr. Maryam Guiahi recently wrote The New York Times to explain that a Catholic hospital's failure to disclose religious affiliation harms patient outcomes.

 How safe is vaginal estrogen for breast cancer patients?
 The American College of Obstetricians and Gynecologists (ACOG) endorsed the use of vaginal estrogen in breast cancer survivors, even though it contains a black box warning deterring cancer survivors from using it.
 University of Colorado Aschutz's, Dr. Santoro, weighs in with her opinions.

 Dr. Stephanie Teal discussed recent Colorado legislation coupled with private grants positioning the state as a leader in teenage pregnancy prevention through the use of Long-Acting Reversible Contraception (LARCS).
 Last April, the Colorado legislature voted against continued allocation funding for the program.